 If you are trying to decide whether to get an island or a peninsula just look at the size of your kitchen.
 If your kitchen is a smaller kitchen you’re better off going with a peninsula.
 If it is a bigger kitchen and you want the extra storage and extra work place than the island is a better fit for you.

 Advanced Builders & Contractors is building the future in Bel Air and throughout the LA area.
-Call us today to speak with local licensed and bonded general contractors.
+Call us today to speak with local licensed general contractors.